donaldduckgithub/devnet/content/posts/asa_vpn_cert.md

 verify Certificate signing request (open with text editor to see if its a request) with public CA (Sectigo)

+register your CSR (e.g. with Gerwan GmbH).

+they will send you a txt file with the certificate

 <markdown-image src="asa_vpn_cert/7.PNG" alt="Alt text"></markdown-image>
 <markdown-image src="asa_vpn_cert/8.PNG" alt="Alt text"></markdown-image>